mamisaki/RTPSpy/README.md

 ## Requirements
 ### Supporting systems
-RTPSpy has been developed on a Linux system (Ubuntu) and can also be run on Mac OSX and Windows with the Windows Subsystem for Linux (WSL) Ubuntu.
-GPU computation is not supported on OSX and WSL for now.
+RTPSpy has been developed on a Linux system (Ubuntu).
+It can also be run on Mac OSX and Windows with the Windows Subsystem for Linux (WSL), while GPU computation is not supported on OSX and WSL for now.

 ### External tools
 RTPSpy is assumed to be run on a miniconda (https://docs.conda.io) or Anaconda (https://www.anaconda.com/) environment.